ggcarrots/python-carrots/source/basic_data_structures.rst

 The :func:`range` function has three forms.
-The most basic and most used one creates a sequence from 0 to the given number.
+The most basic and most used one creates a sequence from 0 to the given number minus one.
 The other forms allow you to specify the start of the range and a step.
 The created sequence never includes the end of the specified range.

 Tuples